Buyer's Guide

 The right provider depends on your needs:

-- If you need a single state: DentistEmailList.com is the only provider offering individual states at $97, which is significantly cheaper than any national database.
+- If you need a single state: DentistEmailList.com is the only provider with state-level pricing at $97, far cheaper than buying a national database and filtering it down.

 - If you want the simplest purchase: EmailListDentists.com at a flat $295 or DentistEmailList.com at $497 for nationwide data.
-No sales calls, no custom quotes.
+Both are flat-fee, instant download, no sales calls.

 Whichever provider you choose, always download a free sample first, check the email fill rate, and start with a small test campaign before committing to a large purchase.